Therapy for Chronic Pain, Fatigue, & Other Physical Symptoms

 Getting caught up on pain science

-We’ll go over how pain works and evaluate your experience with your own chronic pain (or other chronic symptoms), assessing for any presence, or absence, of evidence that points to primary pain or symptoms as the cause.
+We’ll go over how pain works and evaluate your experience with your own chronic pain (or other chronic symptoms), assessing for any presence—or absence—of evidence that points to primary symptoms as the cause.

 Practicing paying attention to your pain in new ways, with your new knowledge